Skip to main content

 Simple Gateway

-Get Docker network that KinD is running:
+Get Docker network that KinD is running on:

 $ docker network inspect kind | jq .[].IPAM.Config